shaikhj-ayan/shaikhj-ayan/README.md

 Glad you’re here!
 Welcome to my little corner of GitHub!

-I’m a data analyst fresher who is learning, building projects, and improving step by step.
+I’m an aspiring data analyst who is learning, building projects, and improving step by step.
 I enjoy working with data, finding patterns, and turning raw data into simple and useful insights.

 Here, you'll find: